fbergama/pigfx/README.md

 <img src="doc/ps2.jpg" width="30%" />
 <img src="doc/gpio.png" width="80%" />

-Most keyboard seem to work if powered with 3.3V.
+Most keyboards seem to work if powered with 3.3V.
 However if your keyboard does not and needs 5V, make sure you use a bidirectional level shifter between the Raspberry Pi and your keyboard on data and clock.
 If you bring 5V to the GPIO you will destroy the Pi.

 |PS/2 Pin |Pi Pin | Function
 |-------  |-----  |---------